Uplogix/docs/local-manager-user-guide/configuration-guides/juniper-configuration-guide.md

 The purpose of this document is to detail the installation and configuration of Uplogix Local Managers (LM) to manage and facilitate remote connectivity to a Juniper device.

 #Features
-Supports Juniper Switches and Routers running JunOS version 11 or higher with the Uplogix 500 or 5000 LM.
+Supports Juniper switches and routers running JunOS version 11 or higher with the Uplogix 500 or 5000 LM.

 #Physical Connection